PelionIoT/manifest-tool/README.md

 * Full updates - Deliver new firmware and install it on the device.
 * Delta updates - The manifest tool executes a diff algorithm that produces a small delta patch file.
-The nano client constructs a new firmware image based on the delta patch file and the firmware currently present on the device.
+The client constructs a new firmware image based on the delta patch file and the firmware currently present on the device.
 This technique saves traffic bandwidth.